lukereding/book_notes/models_for/communicating.md

 - Challenge - The gap between where we are today and the problem.
 The challenge is the most important part of the arc.
 This is where you convince people that there is a problem worth solving.
 - Action - What you did to solve the problem.
 How you tackled the gap outlined in the challenge
 - Resolution - What we've learned from the above.
 You should be able to go back to the opening at this point and 'reinterpret it' with fresh eyes given what you've done.
 Think of the resolution coming back to the opening, but at a different altitude, like a spiral: you're back at the same place, but not really, because you've learning something new that changes how we think about opening now

+There's more on different frameworks you can use to help you communicate [here](./writing.md#story-telling-and-narrative-tension)

 ## Start with an outline or with images